lukevella/rallly/README.md

 ## Self-hosting

-Check out the [self-hosting repo](https://github.com/lukevella/rallly-selfhosted) for more information on running your own instance of Rallly.
+Check out the [self-hosting docs](https://support.rallly.co/self-hosting) for more information on running your own instance of Rallly.

-## Running locally
+## Development

 Clone this repo and change directory to the root of the repository.